ethowitz/cargo-subspace/README.md

 ## Configuration

-This tool is designed to be invoked directly by your editor.
+This tool is designed to be invoked directly by rust-analyzer.
 I've tested it with both VSCode and neovim, but theoretically, it should work with any editor that has LSP support.

 ### VSCode